Il Falò Wood-Fired Kitchen

 Planning Your Visit

 Il Falò Wood-Fired Kitchen is located at 3931 Macaw St, Raleigh, NC 27617, in the city's northwest.
-For current hours, reservation availability, and menu details, contact the restaurant directly or check for updated listings, as specific booking and operational details were not available at time of publication.
+For current hours, reservation availability, and menu details, check the restaurant's current listings or contact the restaurant directly.
 Given the nature of live-fire cooking, where kitchen timing shapes the evening's pacing, arriving on time and building space into your evening tends to produce a more considered meal than treating it as a quick dinner stop.
-The northwest Raleigh location makes it convenient for visitors staying in that corridor, though it sits away from the downtown concentration of restaurants and is leading reached by car.
+The northwest Raleigh location makes it convenient for visitors staying in that corridor, though it sits away from the downtown concentration of restaurants and is best reached by car.

 Where It Fits